 Intervention Strategies: alternative programming, behavior modification, Student Success Team, problem solving/contracting, alternatives to suspension

-Each family receives a copy of these policies and is asked to verify that the policies have been reviewed with their children at the time of enrollment or at the beginning of the school year.
+Each family receives a copy of these policies within the LALPA Handbook for Students and Parents and is asked to verify that the policies have been reviewed with their children at the time of enrollment or at the beginning of the school year.

-uses the strategies of School-Wide Positive Behavior Intervention and Supports (“SWPBIS”), which is a research-based and highly-effective approach to creating, teaching, and reinforcing students’ social, emotional, and academic learning skills established by the U.S. Department of Education's Office of Special Education Programs.
+LALPA uses the strategies of School-Wide Positive Behavior Intervention and Supports (“SWPBIS”), which is a research-based and highly-effective approach to creating, teaching, and reinforcing students’ social, emotional, and academic learning skills established by the U.S. Department of Education's Office of Special Education Programs.

 Tiered Behavior Intervention

-The discipline system seeks to create a learning community that is a safe, respectful, responsible, and caring environment. recognizes that to support our programs we must teach, model, and reinforce the Schoolwide Positive Behavior and Intervention Supports program.
+The LALPA discipline system seeks to create a learning community that is a safe, respectful, responsible, and caring environment.
+LALPA recognizes that to support our programs we must teach, model, and reinforce the Schoolwide Positive Behavior and Intervention Supports program.
 Based on studies that show punishment is less effective than prevention, the goal of SWPBIS is to create a climate in which appropriate behavior is the norm.
 SWPBIS provides an operational framework for achieving this outcome through a three-tiered model.

 Tier I – Core Instruction